adhamkhwaldeh/UserBehaviorSDK/README.md

 ### Unit Tests
 - Cover all public methods in managers, listeners, models, and utility classes.
 - Use mocking frameworks (e.g., Mockito, MockK) for Android dependencies.
-- Test event filtering, error handling, and configuration logic.
+- Test error handling, and configuration logic.
 - Validate logger and metrics integration.
 - Ensure ViewModel logic and LiveData updates are tested.